 Additionally, the City has secured Community Development Block Grant (CDBG) monies.
 These funds are to be used in areas that are designated as Low to Moderate Income through the U.S. Census.
-CDBG Projects will include repaving streets, rehabilitating curbs and sidewalks, and demolishing blighted properties.
+CDBG Projects will include repaving streets, rehabilitating curbs and sidewalks, and demolishing blighted properties, the reconstruction of the Spring Avenue playground, and the drafting of the City's new comprehensive plan.